Jan Hus Presbyterian Church: Jan Hus Neighborhood House

-Through the efforts Vincenc Pisek of Malesov, the successor of Gustav Alexy of Roznov, the new modern Czech Brethren Presbyterian House was built in 1888.
+Through the efforts Vincent Pisek of Malesov, the successor of Gustav Alexy of Roznov, the new modern Czech Brethren Presbyterian House was built in 1888.

-Among its many community efforts Jan Hus Church organized a homeless outreach program called HOAP.
+Among its many community efforts Jan Hus Church organized a homeless outreach program called HOAP, which would late become the anti-hunger nonprofit, the Urban Outreach Center of NYC.
 The program HOAP assists more than 50 guests with immediate responses to their physical needs.
 The program also allows the homeless to use the church's address for their mailing address, and receives mail for over 500 people.

 In 1888, the J.H. & C.S.
 Odell Company installed a "Size No. 9" organ in the church, The Odell Size 9 organ had a case of "appropriate and approved design, made of Walnut, Chestnut, or Ash," with "the large speaking pipes displayed in front to be gilded, silvered, or richly ornamented in gold and colors."
 The organ measured 16 ft high, 11 feet, 3 inches wide, and 7 feet, 3 inches deep.
 This organ was removed in 1969 by Alan Laufman and Guy Henderson, but the organ case and display pipes were left in the church.

 Like many churches in New York City, Jan Hus rents out its space for community and artistic events; however, Jan Hus has been dedicated to this mission for its community for decades.
 In 1914, Atherton Pisek and the Jan Hus community raised funds to open the Neighborhood House and in 1915, the church built its Neighborhood House to celebrate Czech culture: the folk music, the dance, marionette theatre, and music.
 Located on the easternmost portion of our building, the Neighborhood House was to be a cultural and social center for the Bohemian people, a place for art and music, job training, a dental clinic, clubs, athletics, language classes and more.
 While expanded beyond the Czech community, the Neighborhood House continues to promote music, theater, and culture.